BAD BLOCK - 2024

 The Inrockuptibles

-This confrontation with strange “blocks” suspended in space is worthy of a close encounter, an invitation to dialogue with unidentified objects from a distant galaxy.
+This confrontation with strange “blocks” suspended in space is worthy of a meeting of the third kind, an invitation to dialogue with unidentified objects from a distant galaxy.
 Connected speakers, these interactive “blocks,” some of which are entrusted to the public, invite us to dive into a rich imagination of sound and light creations.
 As disconcerting as it is unusual, their presence guarantees a delightful evening full of surprises.

 Rue 89 Bordeaux